 5. Set an application deadline for students

-Please remember that while using scholars.shop, we have you make your student award decisions within 60 days of the students application deadline.
-Please plan accordingly that all readers will be able to review and decide within that time period.
+If using our site to list your scholarship for free or using one of our flexible scholarship plans for scholarship providers, we encourage you make your student award decisions within 60 days of the students application deadline.
+Plan accordingly that all readers will be able to review and your decide scholarship winners within that time period.

 6. Create the application